np-maintain/global-tunnel/README.md

 method](http://nodejs.org/docs/v0.10.24/api/all.html#all_http_request_options_callback)
 as well as the popular [`request` module](https://npmjs.org/package/request).

+# Installation

+You can install this package by just executing the following:

+    npm install global-tunnel-ng

 # Usage

 To make all HTTP and HTTPS connections go through an outbound HTTP proxy: